Nerve Conduction Studies

 7. Blink Reflexes

 To evaluate disease involving the 5th or 7th cranial nerves or brainstem.
-Blink reflexes are considered experimental and investigational for all other indications.
+Blink reflexes are considered experimental, investigational, or unproven for all other indications.
 The blink reflex is an electrodiagnostic analog of the corneal reflex.
 The latency of the responses, including side-to-side differences, can help localize pathology in the region of the 5th or 7th cranial nerves, or in the brainstem.
 The latencies and amplitudes of directly elicited facial motor responses should be determined to exclude a peripheral abnormality if the blink reflexes are abnormal.

 Recordings should be made bilaterally with both ipsilateral and contralateral stimulation.